Zama Montessori Centre Trained a New Elementary Teacher

 At the same time, it was critical that the teacher in training, Tshidi, complete her course and write her exams to ensure continuity for the Centre.
 This meant finding the funding covering the fees at the AMI Indaba training center in Stellenbosch, SA about 850 miles to the southwest, her transportation to and from Indaba, room and board and local transportation.

 This is where MGGF made the difference.
 We funded the costs for Tshidi’s tuition, room and board plus transportation.
 It’s been a challenge for her.
 Listen to her tell us about her progress.
-We’re please to report that she’s waiting for her final album review and anticipates returning to Zama soon.
+We’re pleased to report that she is teaching at the elementary level at Zama Montessori Centre.